Smithsonian/ngehtsim/docs/source/introduction.rst

    import ngehtsim.weather.weather as nw tau = nw.opacity('LMT', freq=230.0, day=10, month='Apr', year=2017)

-The ngehtsim library also contains similar functions for accessing the atmospheric pressure, temperature, level of precipitable water vaport (PWV), and ground windspeed at each site.
+The ngehtsim library also contains similar functions for accessing the atmospheric pressure, temperature, level of precipitable water vapor (PWV), and ground windspeed at each site.

 References
 ========================